 Want to hear the review again?
 Or maybe you take Communication Essentials online?
 Watch the screencasts of the presentation here.

-This video examines key differences between books, videos, and articles, and shows you how to find them using MultiSearch.
+This video examines key differences between books, videos, and articles, and shows you how to find them using Page 1+.

-Let’s look at books and ebooks first.
+Let's look at books and ebooks first.
 They can be a great starting point for background reading because they often provide an overview of your topic.
 Books can help you to understand how your topic is structured, and what other topics may be related to it.
-It’s easy to identify books in your MultiSearch results list by the image of the book’s cover and the word “book” under the image.
-In order to find a physical book in the library, you need to know its Call Number, which is the number on the spine of the book that shows which campus library it’s in, and its shelf location.
-Ebooks will have a link in MultiSearch that takes you to the entire book online.
+It's easy to identify books in your Page 1+ results list by the image of the book's cover and the word “book” above the title.
+In order to find a physical book in the library, you need to know its Call Number, which is the number on the spine of the book that shows which campus library it's in, and its shelf location.
+Ebooks have a link that takes you to the entire book online.

-The library offers DVDs as well as streamed video.
+The library offers streamed videos and some DVDs.
 They provide a visual representation of your topic and may be useful for presentations.
-Depending on your learning style, you may find it helpful to watch a video and listen to its discussion of your topic.
-Some streamed videos have closed captioning, and some offer a transcript as well.
-In MultiSearch, you can identify video resources by the words “Video Recording” under the image.
-If you see the words “Online Access,” you’ll know that the video is available as streamed video.
-You can click on the Online Access link to view it.
+You may find it helpful to watch a video and listen to its discussion of your topic.
+Most streamed videos have closed captioning, and some offer a transcript as well.
+In Page 1+, you can identify video resources by the words “Video” above the title.
+When you see the words “Available Online,” you'll know it is a streamed video .
+Click on the link to view it.

 Articles are found in different types of publications, such as magazines, newspapers, and academic journals.
 Each of these may be found in a physical or electronic format.
 Each type of article has unique features and is best used for specific purposes.